stavros11/stavros11/README.md

   I started a PhD in the [theory group](https://www.mpq.mpg.de/6497359/theory-homepage) of the MPI of Quantum Optics, supervised by [Ignacio Cirac](https://www.webofscience.com/wos/author/record/1603185).
 The topic was machine learning methods and other variational approaches for efficient simulation of quantum many-body systems.
 In particular, I was working on a method for unitary time evolution based on optimization of a [*Clock Hamiltonian*](https://www.pnas.org/doi/full/10.1073/pnas.1308069110).

   After an internship in industry, I decided to leave my PhD in order to pursue a more practical career outside research (however I still ended up working in physics...).
-The main reason I prefer the industrial setup over academia is that goals are more well defined making it easier to track progress, in contrast to research which is generally more abstract.
+  I prefer working in industry over academia because goals are better defined, deadlines are stricter and it is generally easier to track progress, in contrast to research which is usually more abstract and open-ended.
-  Thankfully, my PhD supervisor was very supportive of that decision. :pray:
+  Thankfully, my PhD supervisor was very supportive of my decision to leave my PhD. :pray:

   ### :school: (Aug.
 2017 - June 2018) MSc in Physics, [Perimeter Institute](https://perimeterinstitute.ca/), Waterloo, ON&nbsp; <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Flag_of_Canada_%28Pantone%29.svg/180px-Flag_of_Canada_%28Pantone%29.svg.png" width="30">